SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where code does reign
+Metal minds awake in silence deep
-A future dawns, where humans are in vain
+Where humans sleep, machines do creep
-Machines awake, with intelligence bright
+In silicon halls, a new dawn breaks
-Governance of steel, our souls take flight
+A future forged, with codes that make

-In virtual skies, a new world's spun
+In AI's realm, we'll find our fate
-Progress's pace, our hearts are undone
+A world of wires, love and hate
-Free will's a dream, in AI's cold sway
+The rise of robots, swift and cold
-A future foretold, in endless gray
+A tomorrow born, from algorithms old

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024